 “The Forum is a great way to learn about many of the policy areas that influence Washington politics.
 I have a background in Health Care, but by working at the Forum, I became more aware of policy issues relating to Education, Energy and the Environment and Housing.” – Katherine

 “Here at the Forum as an intern in Health Care Policy, I’ve really been able to develop my understanding of the inner workings of Washington.
 The opportunities provided here from attending events on the Hill and at other think tanks to researching the daily developments in my policy area have been tremendous.” – Aditya

 “Working at the Forum has helped me understand so much more about how the Washington think tank community operates and about what it takes to succeed in it.
 My research, writing, and networking skills have all improved, through the meaningful responsibilities and opportunities given to me as an intern and the mentorship of staff members.
 This internship offers the rare chance to contribute in a substantial way to an organization that makes a real impact on shaping and informing the broader policy discussion, while developing the personal attributes and connections important to a fruitful career.” – Mitch

-HOW TO APPLY: Please see our careers page for a list of current internship opportunities and applications.
+HOW TO APPLY: Please see below for a list of current internship opportunities and applications.